 13. Heat Reduction

 Another type of waste we can reduce in the summer is heat.
-There are a number of ways you can reduce the amount of heat you and your family are emitting into the environment.
-For example; draw the blinds in the hottest part of the day to stop your house from warming up, turn off any lights or electrics you're not using, and switch to LED bulbs indoors because they use far less energy and emit up to half as much heat as a regular bulb.
+There are several ways you can reduce the amount of heat you and your family are emitting into the environment.
+For example, draw the blinds in the hottest part of the day to stop your house from warming up, turn off any lights or electrics you're not using, and switch to LED bulbs indoors because they use far less energy and emit up to half as much heat as a regular bulb.

 So that’s 13 tips to reduce waste this summer to kick start your Plastic Free July.
 Remember, it’s not about doing everything all at once and perfectly; it’s about making positive changes in the right direction.